Pauline Goh, MA, RCC, FOT

 Crisis points (marked by depression, anxiety, grief and loss, “falling apart,” “feeling stuck,” “caught between two places”) can be catalysts for change and transformation in our lives.
 They offer us opportunities to gain more self awareness and insights, so that we can live our fullest potential.

 As a Certified Focusing-oriented Therapist, I frequently integrate focusing, along with other modalities – such as mindfulness practice and transpersonal psychology – in my practice.
 What I like about focusing is that it is client-centered, respectful, and gentle, and it brings us into our felt sense and body, facilitating right brain communication.
-I have found focusing to be effective, in working safely with trauma and PTSD, anxiety, depression, grief and loss, body image issues, as well as in enhancing self esteem and creativity, in addressing inner child work, and in exploring dreamwork.
+I have found focusing to be effective, in working safely with trauma and PTSD, anxiety, depression, grief and loss, psychedelic integration work, body image issues, as well as in enhancing self esteem and creativity, in addressing inner child work, and in exploring dreamwork.
 When clients can access their own embodied knowing and experiences in session, all the answers come from within.

 I have a lot of passion for couples counselling work too, as this can allow the unfolding of tremendous personal healing while practicing communication tools with a partner.
 My continuing education training in this area incorporates emotionally-focused therapy and Gottman couples therapy.